heinzwittenbrink/slides-editorial-processes/lecture-2.md

 - Content strategy as an alternative to traditional forms of describing the "programs" of editorial teams and news rooms

-# Exercise 2
+# Exercise

-- Please work in groups (the same as for exercise 1)
+- Please work in groups
 - Name a person to collect and report the results
 - Describe the editorial team you are working in or one you know
 - Focus on roles, authority and decision finding, work force, allocation of resources
-- Name problems and learnings
+- Name problems and learnings – also with regard to the examples in this lecture
 - Condense your insights and present them in the whole group

----

--
+# References